techo-anant/techo-anant/README.md

 # 🚀 **Anant's Portfolio**

-Welcome to my portfolio repository!
-This repository showcases my projects, skills, and accomplishments in computer science, business administration, and beyond.
+Welcome to my Github!
+Here you will see my projects, skills, and accomplishments in computer science, business administration, and beyond.

 ---